hpcn-uam/iDPDK-LatencyMeter/README.md

 Also, those scripts accept the following extra (optional) parameters:

 ````
     --etho "aa:bb:cc:dd:ee:ff" : The ethernet origin MAC addr
     --ethd "aa:bb:cc:dd:ee:ff" : The ethernet destination MAC addr
     --ipo "11.22.33.44" : The ip origin addr
     --ipd "11.22.33.44" : The ip destination addr
+    --pktLen "Packet LENGTH" : Sets the size of each sent packet
     --trainLen "TRAIN LENGTH" : Enables and sets the packet train length
+    --trainSleep "TRAIN SLEEP": Sleep in NS between packets
+    --hw : Checks HW timestamp packet [For debug purposes]
+    --sts : Mode that sends lots of packets but only a few are timestamped
-    --trainTime "TRAIN TIMEOUT" : When to stop the measurment when all
+    --waitTime "WAIT TIMEOUT" : Nanoseconds to stop the measurment when all
                                     packets has been sent
     --chksum : Each packet recalculate the IP/ICMP checksum
     --autoInc : Each packet autoincrements the ICMP's sequence number
+    --bw : Only measures bandwidth, but with higher resolution
+    --lo : The application works in loopback mode.
+Used to measure TTL
 ````